abigail-ryan/mindful-habit/README.md

 ![Screenshot of Mindful Habit color palette](documentation/Mindful_Habit_Colour_Palette.png)

 I originally chose Amber as my primary colour, and applied it to my design within Uizard after creating my wireframes.
-However I quickly realised there would be accessibility issues due to the contrast of the Amber background colour and White text.
+However I quickly realised there would be accessibility issues due to the lack of contrast between the Amber background colour and White text.
 I chose to change to Purple as my primary colour instead and use Amber as my secondary colour for different elements throughout the site.

 ![Screenshot of design test with color scheme implemented](documentation/MH_color_palette_test.png)